microsoft/qsharp-compiler/src/VisualStudioExtension/QsharpVSIX/Overview.md

 If you'd like more general information about Microsoft's quantum computing initiative, see [Microsoft Quantum](https://www.microsoft.com/quantum/).

-## Release notes for January 18, 2018, version 0.1.1801.1707
-This release fixes some issues reported by the community:

-- The simulator now works with older CPUs that do not support AVX.
-It will use AVX if the CPU supports it.
-- Regional decimal settings will not cause the Q# compiler to fail.
-- The `SignD` primitive operation has been changed to return `Int` rather than `Double`.

 ## Feedback pipeline
 Your feedback about all parts of the Quantum Development Kit is important.
 We ask you to provide feedback by joining our community of developers at [Microsoft Quantum - Feedback](https://quantum.uservoice.com/).
 Sign in and share your experience in one of the following forums.